dbreese/fitfamconnect/BILLING.md

 # Billing Management
-This docuemtn contains information about billing logic and rules for the application.
+This document contains information about billing logic and rules for the application.

 # Billing Logic